johnlloyd005/MeXE402_Midterm_TALBAN-JOHN-LLLOYD-J.-_FRANCISCO-JESTINE-ANNE/README.md

 ## 4. Methodology

-### Linear Regression Steps:
-- Split the dataset into training and testing sets.
-- Train the model using the training set.
-- Evaluate model performance using the testing set.
-- Interpret the coefficients of the linear model.

 ### Logistic Regression Steps:
 - Preprocess data for logistic regression.
 - Train the logistic model and predict outcomes.